canal874/canal874.github.io/_posts/2020-05-11-shibungi-interface-for-static.markdown

 - Is it necessary in the first place?
 When do you need it?
 - How it should be if it is added to the language specification?

-This article deal with the first topic.
+This article deals with the first topic.

 <script src="https://gist-it.appspot.com/https://github.com/canal874/shibungi-tstest-interface-for-static/raw/master/constructor-test01.ts?slice=5:"></script>